City-of-Helsinki/events-helsinki-monorepo/README.md

 > having duplicates in the yarn.lock, you can run `yarn dedupe --check` and `yarn dedupe` to
 > apply deduplication.
 The duplicate check is enforced in the example github actions.

+While `deps:check` will give you a detailed info about about dep versions across the project, it doesn't automatically pinpoint mismatching versions between apps in the repo.
+To automatically find and fix mismatches, run `yarn lint:dependency-versions` in the root to make sure all deps in the monorepo are updated to the same version.
+Check the output, and fix issues by running `lint:dependency-versions --fix`.

 ### Symbolic links

 Monorepo uses symbolic links to share assets and locales between apps and packages, e.g.: